retorquere/pdf2email/README.md

 1. Python 2.7 ([http://www.python.org](http://www.python.org/))
 2. CUPS server ([http://www.cups.org/](http://www.cups.org/))
 3. Ghostscript ([http://www.cs.wisc.edu/~ghost/](http://www.cs.wisc.edu/~ghost/))
-4. Email server, on which usernames from the LAN workstations either match the users on the email server or proper mappings (aliases) have been set.
 4. A mail-to-printer system like the crappy Canon systems our procurement department maintains is the best they could do.

 ## Installation